Last updated: 17 Feb 2020 Update History

 China’s mobile market is moving into a new stage characterised by low subscriber and profit growth.
 This is reflected in the slower growth in China’s overall subscriber base and falling margins as China’s three big operators resort to price competition to grow the number of subscribers or to respond to competitive threats.

-By 2019, the number of mobile subscribers had reached over 1.5 billion However, growth is expected to be relatively slower due to a saturated and mature market over the next five years to 2024.
+By early 2020 the number of mobile subscribers had broached 1.58 billion.
+Growth in the number of subscribers is expected to be relatively slower in coming years due to a saturated and mature market.
 Market penetration is predicted to reach 134% by 2024.

-The MIIT has awarded commercial 5G licences to the country’s three mobile network operators (MNOs) – China Mobile, China Unicom and China Telecom.
-China Mobile brought forward plans to launch 5G services commercially, announcing that the service will go live in 50 cities by the end of 2019.
+The MIIT has awarded commercial 5G licences to the country’s three mobile network operators (MNOs) China Mobile, China Unicom and China Telecom, which all launched commercial services in November 2019.